 I’m sure all dog owners will have heard of the nightmare of grass seeds, but many still have dogs with fluff between their toes.
 By trimming the fluff it reduces the chances of grass seeds getting stuck massively, grass seeds will go in between their toes but have nothing to get stuck on.
 So no pain for your dogs, and no expensive vet bills for you!
 All I do is brush the fluff up against the flow of the coat, then trim in the direction of the coat.
 You do have to be extremely careful here as if your dogs don’t stay still you can cause an accident with sharp scissors and a wriggling dog.
 To save the worry many groomers would be happy to do a quick foot trim for you.

-I could do another post all about grooming Wilma if any doodle owners are interested.
+I have written a post about grooming Wilma if any doodle owners are interested click here.
 But it’s a lot harder than Spaniel grooming!
 I definitely do not recommend using the mars brush on doodles or other curly coated breeds, it is not for them!

 Thanks for reading,